Now Recruiting Collaborators

 Our Objectives

-• 1 Establish consensus on high-risk uses for these tools ("Red Flags" to avoid) and the ways to get the most from these tools ("Guidance Notes" to try out).
+• 1 Agree on the riskiest ways to use these tools ("Red Flags" to avoid) and the best ways to use them ("Guidance Notes" to try).

-• 2 Assemble these into a coherent, ergonomic resource for the public.
+• 2 Turn these into a clear, easy-to-use guide for the public.

 1